kimyen/kimyen.github.io-old/_posts/2018-03-05-passing-params-between-jenkins-jobs.md

 Ideally, I would want to pass the version number from one job to another.

-## How to pass params from one Jenkins job to another?
+## How to pass parameters from one Jenkins job to another?

 ### Preconditions

-To pass params from `synapser_staging` to `synapser_artifacts`, I need the following Jenkins plugins:
+To pass parameters from `synapser_staging` to `synapser_artifacts`, I need the following Jenkins plugins:
 * Parameterized Build
 * Parameterized Build Trigger